vaibhavpatil123/reactplay/README.md

 Using most of Nhost features!!!

-## User registeration
+## User Registeration
-## User singup
+## User Singup
 ## User authentication
+## Task managment

-## This application using another platform for manage notification that is https://web.novu.co/settings
+## Task notificaiton management -Using platform for manage notification that is https://web.novu.co/settings

 #### steps to run application